Tim Anderson Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in the league.

-- Athletics pitchers combine to give up the fifth-most home runs in baseball (172 total, 1.4 per game).
+- Athletics pitchers combine to give up 175 total home runs at a clip of 1.4 per game (fifth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.